derykmakgill/511/_posts/2020-01-17-btc-price-cap.md

 Paul and Ron both *wrong,* and they're wrong for basically the same reason.
 They're committing the fallacy of failing to discriminate crucial differences.

-While it's obviously true that scarcity and demand can cause prices to increase for gold, oil and other commodities, this does not necessarily always hold true for the BTC chain of Bitcoin because BTC is fundamentally different than gold and oil.
+While it's obviously true that scarcity and demand can cause prices to increase for gold, oil and other commodities, this does not necessarily always hold true for the BTC chain of Bitcoin because BTC is (now) fundamentally different than gold and oil.

 The reason is acutally quite simple and since it was implicit in my original Tweet about this, I'm surprised so many missed it.